squancy/pearscom/README.md

 In order to test Pearscom on your machine you will need a local server like XAMPP or LAMPP.
 The database scheme is located in `make_sql` as `schema.sql` which is a description of the database structure.
 It will create the necessary database and tables for Pearscom.<br>
 In `php_includes` edit `conn.php` to be appropriate for your own local server.
 This file is used for connecting to the database.<br>
 Use PHP version 7.1 for the best experience.<br>
 You may also need to edit `.htaccess` and `php.ini` to configure some settings to your own local server.
-SEO friendly URLs, https, custom caching etc. are used on the live product so make sure that these are set on your machine as well.
+SEO friendly URLs, https, custom caching etc. are used on the live product so make sure that these are set on your machine as well.<br>
 See the live product at <a href="https://www.pearscom.com/">pearscom.com</a>.<br>

 ## About the live product